ArijitKar2001/biptocast/README.md

 This project aims to predict Bitcoin prices using historical data.
 We have employed several machine learning techniques, including data processing, feature engineering, and model building to identify the best model for predicting Bitcoin prices.
 The models used include XGBoost, K-Nearest Neighbors (KNN), Linear Regression, and Random Forest.

-## Project Structure

-- `data/` - Contains the dataset used for training and testing.
-- `notebooks/` - Jupyter notebooks with exploratory data analysis, feature engineering, and model evaluation.
-- `scripts/` - Python scripts for data processing, feature engineering, and model training.
-- `models/` - Serialized models and their evaluation metrics.
-- `results/` - Results of model predictions and performance evaluations.

 ## Dataset

 The dataset used in this project includes historical Bitcoin price data.
-It is collected from [source], and contains features such as:
+It contains features such as:
 - Timestamp
 - Open Price
 - High Price